MarkusSchmidtPro/CLArgs/readme.md

 }
 ```

-That is basically how you would eventually use `CLArgs` on a "low *Level 2*".
+That is basically how you would eventually use `CLArgs` on "*Level 2*".

 ## Four levels of using CLArgs